-Despite what people may believe, anxiety and depression are not a natural part of aging — and no one has to accept them.
+Despite what people may believe, anxiety and depression aren’t a natural part of aging and no one has to accept them.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy